patchshorts/cgodwin.io/src/posts/architecting-storage-solutions.md

 While other databases group rows together, in BigQuery, the data in the same column are stored together in an [columnar structure]() called Capacitor.
 Capacitor supports nested fields and is used because the analytics and business intelligence filtering only happens on a small number of columns compared to a traditional application's filtering of a number of columns in a row.

 BigQuery has batch and streaming jobs to load the data, jobs can export the data, run queries or copy data.
 Projects contain objects called a `dataset` that are regional or multi-regional.
 Regional is straight forward, is what it sounds like.
-But with multi-regional you either choose the United States or Europe and google copies the `dataset` into multiple regions within the continent you've chosen.
+But with multi-regional you either choose the United States or Europe and Google copies the `dataset` into multiple regions within the continent you've chosen.

 BigQuery bills on size stored as well as the query size and the data scanned when running the query.
 For this reason it is advisable to partition your query to specifically the time when the data occurred.
 Use less broad queries for smaller ones and less data scanned while running the query.
-You can read more about [BigQuery Pricing](https://cloud.google.com/bigquery/pricing#on_demand_pricing).
+You can read more about [BigQuery Pricing](https://cloud.Google.com/bigquery/pricing#on_demand_pricing).
 For this reason, don't use queries to view the structure of the tables use `bq head` or use the Preview Option on the console.
 You can also use `--dry-run` to test command line queries which will tell you the number of bytes the query would have returned.
 You're not billed for errors or queries whose results are returned from cache.

 ##### BQ IAM Roles
 Access permissions in all of GCP's products are granted by IAM, which generally has predefined roles for its products.
 The roles in IAM for BigQuery are: